-An example can be to provide the user with a greeting and prompt this dialog: “I have been programmed to help you out with the following: option a, option b, option c, option d.”
-The user can then select an appropriate option, which will further take them to the respective conversation flow to carry on with the Virtual Assistant.
+For example, when you want to provide the user with a greeting: “Hi, I’m your virtual assistant, and in order to help you best, please select the following: IT Support, HR Support, Facilities” The user can then select an appropriate option, which will further take them to the respective dialog flow to carry on with the Assistant.

 You can disable the Create Child Node switch on the Options pop up if you decide to not have child nodes for the specified options.

-Note: Your IT Admin won’t be able to add any node after the Options node, because once a user selects an option, then the conversation flow should go accordingly.
-That’s the reason child nodes are created as per the options given in the option node which will take the user to a different conversation based on the recognized option value.
+Note: Admin will not be able to add any node after the Options function, because once a user selects an option, then the conversation flow would go accordingly.
+That’s the reason child nodes are created as per the options provided in the option function which will take the user to a different conversation based on the recognized option value.